Skip to content

 Learning Disabilities Support workers work with people with a learning disability to promote independence and wellbeing.
 Your support worker role will vary depending on the person you’re supporting, but generally speaking you will be supporting vulnerable people with many aspects of their day-to-day living, helping them to take care of themselves and live a fulfilled life.
 Different people will need support for different reasons.

-You could be supporting someone with their day-to-day living, recreational activities, accessing education or supporting them in their place of work.
+You could be supporting someone with their day-to-day living, including personal care, recreational activities, accessing education or supporting them in their place of work.

-Learning Disabilities Support Worker is also known as Support Worker, Learning Disabilities Practitioner.
+Learning Disabilities Support Worker is also known as Support Worker, Learning Disabilities Practitioner, learning disability support worker.

 Role Characteristics